kannansuresh/jekyll-blog-archive-workflow/README.md

 ## Jekyll Archives Workflow

-This workflow action helps in creating Jekyll archvies for GitHub pages.
+This workflow action helps in creating Jekyll archives for GitHub pages.

 ## Steps to follow